cuiminba/website/content/working-papers/Influencer/index.md

 publication: ""
 publication_short: ""

-abstract: "Social media influencers often endorse products under brand sponsorships without disclosing the nature of their relationship with the brand.
-This paper explores the incentives for truth-telling when influencers face private sponsorship opportunities and the potential consequences for consumers.
-While reputation concerns can encourage influencers to be truthful when promoting sponsored products, they may also lead to under-endorsement when no sponsorship opportunity exists.
-As sponsorship opportunities become more abundant, the quality of information transmission initially decreases before increasing.
-Therefore, new technologies that efficiently match influencers with sponsors may improve consumer welfare.
-The Federal Trade Commission's mandatory disclosure rules are also shown to benefit consumers without necessarily harming influencers."
+abstract: "This paper develops a model of reputational communication in environments where an agent may receive private benefits for endorsing certain alternatives.
+These private sponsorships are not observable to consumers, creating incentives to distort communication.
+While reputational concerns can encourage the agent to endorse honestly when sponsored, they also lead to strategic under-endorsement when no sponsorship is present.
+In particular, the agent may withhold favorable information to avoid being mistaken for strategic types who over-endorse.
+As sponsorship opportunities become more frequent, the credibility of endorsements initially decreases and then increases, which may ultimately enhance consumer welfare.
+Finally, mandatory sponsorship disclosure policies improve consumer welfare as well.
+This framework applies broadly to settings such as marketing, expert advice, and policy endorsements."

 # Summary.
 An optional shortened abstract.
-summary: "Social media influencers often endorse products under brand sponsorships without disclosing the nature of their relationship with the brand.
-This paper explores the incentives for truth-telling when influencers face private sponsorship opportunities and the potential consequences for consumers.
-While reputation concerns can encourage influencers to be truthful when promoting sponsored products, they may also lead to under-endorsement when no sponsorship opportunity exists.
-As sponsorship opportunities become more abundant, the quality of information transmission initially decreases before increasing.
-Therefore, new technologies that efficiently match influencers with sponsors may improve consumer welfare.
-The Federal Trade Commission's mandatory disclosure rules are also shown to benefit consumers without necessarily harming influencers."
+summary: "This paper develops a model of reputational communication in environments where an agent may receive private benefits for endorsing certain alternatives.
+These private sponsorships are not observable to consumers, creating incentives to distort communication.
+While reputational concerns can encourage the agent to endorse honestly when sponsored, they also lead to strategic under-endorsement when no sponsorship is present.
+In particular, the agent may withhold favorable information to avoid being mistaken for strategic types who over-endorse.
+As sponsorship opportunities become more frequent, the credibility of endorsements initially decreases and then increases, which may ultimately enhance consumer welfare.
+Finally, mandatory sponsorship disclosure policies improve consumer welfare as well.
+This framework applies broadly to settings such as marketing, expert advice, and policy endorsements."

 tags:
 - working papers